-- 222.11 PSYC: Introduction to Psychology I: Fundamentals A broad introduction to the field of psychology as a science from the biological, social, and individual methods, biological and perceptual processes, learning and cognition, and lifespan development. - 222.12 PSYC: Introduction to Psychology II: Human Behaviour A continuation of Introduction to Psychology I. Topics include gender and sexuality, motivation, emotion, health, personality, social psychology, abnormal psychology, and therapy. - 222.20 PSYC: Cognitive Psychology This course focuses on how people acquire, store, communicate and use information.
-Cognitive psychology asks questions that many of us ask ourselves in our everyday lives the Whats?
-Whys? and Hows? to determine answers to how we educate, evaluate, and persuade people, and much more. - 222.21 PSYC: Educational Psychology This course provides an introduction to the application of psychological science to the field of education.
-In addition to exploring various learning, developmental, and motivational theories, topics will also include metacognition, exceptional learners, accessibility, socio-cultural diversity, assessment, pedagogy, and the role of school psychologists. - 222.22 PSYC: Child Development This course provides theoretical and practical insights into the developmental process from conception to puberty.
-Topics include the physical, cognitive, psycho-social, and spiritual dynamics of persons in their first 12 years of life. - 222.24 PSYC: Adolescent Development This course provides theoretical and practical insights into the developmental process of people ages 12 to 22.
+- 222.11 PSYC: Introduction to Psychology I: Fundamentals A broad introduction to the field of psychology as a science from the biological, social, and individual methods, biological and perceptual processes, learning and cognition, and lifespan development. - 222.12 PSYC: Introduction to Psychology II: Human Behaviour A continuation of Introduction to Psychology I. Topics include gender and sexuality, motivation, emotion, health, personality, social psychology, abnormal psychology, and therapy. - 222.21 PSYC: Educational Psychology This course provides an introduction to the application of psychological science to the field of education.
+In addition to exploring various learning, developmental, and motivational theories, topics will also include metacognition, exceptional learners, accessibility, socio-cultural diversity, assessment, pedagogy, and the role of school psychologists.

+• 222.22 - PSYC: Child Development

+This course provides theoretical and practical insights into the developmental process from conception to puberty.
+Topics include the physical, cognitive, psycho-social, and spiritual dynamics of persons in their first 12 years of life.

+• 222.24 - PSYC: Adolescent Development

+This course provides theoretical and practical insights into the developmental process of people ages 12 to 22.
 Topics include the physical, cognitive, social, emotional, and personality development of adolescents.
-Special attention is given to the influence of families, peers, schools, and culture on adolescents, as well as adolescent problems, stress, and health. - 222.26 PSYC: Adult Development This course provides theoretical and practical insights into the developmental process during young adulthood, middle age, and old age.
-Topics include the physical, cognitive, social, and spiritual dynamics of adulthood, with special attention given to the critical events of adulthood, life satisfaction, and death and dying. - 222.28 PSYC: Industrial-Organizational Psychology This course examines interactions between psychology and work settings.
-Topics include personnel issues such as job analysis, employee placement, performance appraisal, and employee development, worker issues such as motivation, morale, attitudes, conflict, and stress, and organizational issues such as decision-making, communication, group processes, work motivation, and management. - 222.30 PSYC: Brain and Behaviour This course provides an introduction to behavioural neuroscience.
+Special attention is given to the influence of families, peers, schools, and culture on adolescents, as well as adolescent problems, stress, and health.

+• 222.26 - PSYC: Adult Development

+This course provides theoretical and practical insights into the developmental process during young adulthood, middle age, and old age.
+Topics include the physical, cognitive, social, and spiritual dynamics of adulthood, with special attention given to the critical events of adulthood, life satisfaction, and death and dying.

+• 222.27 - PSYC: Social Psychology

+Social psychology is the scientific study of how the presence of other people affects individuals' affect, behaviour, and cognition as well as how individuals form opinions and attitudes about other people.
+This course helps students understand how people think, feel, and behave in their social environments.
+Among the topics covered in this course include social influence, behaviour and attitudes, social beliefs, conformity and obedience, persuasion, group influence, aggression, altruism, prejudice and discrimination, stereotyping, and interpersonal attraction.
+Formerly 223.21.

+• 222.30 - PSYC: Brain and Behaviour

+This course provides an introduction to behavioural neuroscience.
 Foundational concepts such as neuronal structure, communication, and development will be covered and integrated into an exploration of the neurobiological basis of a variety of psychological processes.
 Topics may include learning, addiction, emotion, sleep, memory, and mental disorders.
 (Prerequisites: 222.11 and 222.12) (Note: this course satisfies a math/science requirement)